nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-architecture-components/load-balancers-architecture.md

 1. In `nuxeo.conf` specify a different `nuxeo.server.jvmRoute` for each node, for instance `nuxeo.server.jvmRoute=nxworker1`.</br>
     This will instruct the Nuxeo preprocessing phase to correctly fill the `jvmRoute` attribute of the `Engine` element in the generated `server.xml`.
-2. Configure you stateless balancer to follow these routes, for instance here is the relevant configuration fragment when using `mod_proxy_balancer`:
+2. Configure your stateless balancer to follow these routes, for instance here is the relevant configuration fragment when using `mod_proxy_balancer`:

 ```xml
 ProxyPass /nuxeo balancer://sticky-balancer stickysession=JSESSIONID|jsessionid  nofailover=On